opentext-idol/idol-containers-toolkit/helm/README.md

 Most of the charts present a common set of ingress control values under the `ingress:` values.yaml key.

+The Gateway API is the new standard for implementing ingresses in a Kubernetes cluster.
+If you choose to use this, be aware that the charts will not install a Gateway as part of the deployment process;
+you must set one up yourself beforehand.
+In the first instance, try using the Istio implementation: see https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/ for further details.

+See https://gateway-api.sigs.k8s.io/ for more information about using Gateway for your cluster.

 ```sh
 # Example configuring some ingress settings
 helm install --set ingress.className=nginx \